Quadratic Time-dependent Quantum Harmonic Oscillator: Discussion

 will oscillate harmonically with the effective frequency $\omega_{5}$ for the ground initial state, and will minimize it, $\sigma_{x}^{2}(t) \sigma_{p}^{2}(t) = \hbar^2 / 4$, periodically for $\omega_{5} t = m \pi$.

-Figure \ref{fig:Ck} shows the evolution of the ground state of the standard QHO under Caldirola-Kanai QHO dynamics.
+Figure \ref{fig:Ck} shows the evolution of the ground state of the standard QHO under Caldirola-Kanai QHO dynamics following the color code in Fig. \ref{fig:ResonantDriving} and Fig. \ref{fig:OffResonantDriving}.
 The probability amplitude is centered around the original, $x=0$, and disperses as it propagates undergoing oscillations, Fig. \ref{fig:Ck}(a).
 Figure \ref{fig:Ck}(b) shows the expectation values for the position and momentum from analytic calculations, solid blue and red lines, and numeric simulations, blue and red squares in that order, with their respective variances.
 We show the uncertainty principle from analytic and numeric results, solid black line and squares in that order, that undergoes a single frequency oscillation as expected, in Fig. \ref{fig:Ck}(c).